sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

   --output ~/tmp/my-repo.zip
 ```

-That command is equivalent to what `src` does under the hood when downloading an archive of `github.com/my-org/my-repo@master` to execute camapaign spec `steps`.
+That command is equivalent to what `src` does under the hood when downloading an archive of `github.com/my-org/my-repo@master` to execute batch spec `steps`.

 If that fails, then that points to the Sourcegraph setup or infrastructure as a likely source of the problem, not `src`.